ppy/osu-wiki/news/2019-07-11-project-loved-week-of-july-14th.md

 200 BPM, 4:24 | 6.97★
 *description written by [Wesley](https://osu.ppy.sh/users/2407265)*

 Zyzyx is by no means a new mapper and is mostly known for maps that are relatively low star rating compared to their actual difficulty.
 This time around the map they created is by one of our featured artists, Helblinde.
-The map has a bunch of streams, jumps, and a couple of tricky patterns here and there.The song is a banger; what more can you expect from a Zyzyx map?
+The map has a bunch of streams, jumps, and a couple of tricky patterns here and there.
+The song is a banger; what more can you expect from a Zyzyx map?

 [![](/wiki/shared/news/2019-07-11-project-loved-week-of-july-14th/catch/2-be-there.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})